libp2p/specs/plaintext/README.md

 ### Message Framing

-All [plaintext protocol specific messages](#messages) sent over the wire are prefixed with the message length in bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].
-Data send via a negotiated plaintext protocol connection is not prefixed with the data length, but send as is.
+All [handshake messages](#messages) sent over the wire are prefixed with the message length in bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].
+Actual payloads exchanged once the plaintext handshake has completed are NOT prefixed with their lengths, but sent as-is.

 ### Exchange